plast-lab/doop/README.md

 ./doop -a context-insensitive -i some-app.apk --platform android_25_fulljars
 ```

-To use a custom Java platform, you can use option `--use-local-java-platform`, for example:
+To use a custom Java platform, you can use the option `--use-local-java-platform`, for example:

 ```bash
 ./doop -a context-insensitive -i com.example.some.jar --platform java_25 --use-local-java-platform /path/to/java/23/installation